Alluxio/alluxio/docs/en/File-System-API.md

 ### Reading Data

-After creating a `TachyonURI`, the user may modify the file metadata (for example, ttl or pin state or get an input stream to read the file.
-For example:
+A `TachyonURI` can be used to perform Tachyon FileSystem operations, such as modifying the file metadata, ie. ttl or pin state, or getting an input stream to read the file.

+For example, to read a file:

 ```java
 FileSystem fs = FileSystem.Factory.get();